UAVDB: Point-Guided Masks for UAV Detection and Segmentation: Abstract

 \section{Abstract}

-The widespread deployment of Unmanned Aerial Vehicles (UAVs) in surveillance, security, and airspace monitoring demands accurate and scalable detection solutions.
-However, progress is hindered by the lack of large-scale, high-resolution datasets with precise and cost-effective annotations.
-We present UAVDB, a new benchmark dataset for UAV detection and segmentation, built upon a point-guided weak supervision pipeline.
-As its foundation, UAVDB leverages trajectory point annotations and RGB video frames from the multi-view drone tracking dataset, captured by fixed-camera setups.
-We introduce an efficient annotation method, Patch Intensity Convergence (PIC), which generates high-fidelity bounding boxes directly from these trajectory points, eliminating manual labeling while maintaining accurate spatial localization.
-We further derive instance segmentation masks from these bounding boxes using the second version of the Segment Anything Model (SAM2), enabling rich multi-task annotations with minimal supervision.
-UAVDB captures UAVs at diverse scales, from visible objects to near-single-pixel instances, under challenging environmental conditions.
-Particularly, PIC is lightweight and readily pluggable into other point-guided scenarios, making it easy to scale up dataset generation across domains.
-We quantitatively compare PIC against existing annotation techniques, demonstrating superior Intersection over Union (IoU) accuracy and annotation efficiency.
-Finally, we benchmark several state-of-the-art (SOTA) YOLO-series detectors on UAVDB, establishing strong baselines for future research.
-The source code is available at \url{https://github.com/wish44165/UAVDB}.
+Accurate detection of Unmanned Aerial Vehicles (UAVs) is critical for surveillance, security, and airspace monitoring.
+However, existing datasets remain limited in scale, resolution, and the ability to capture objects across extreme size variations.
+To address these challenges, we present UAVDB, a benchmark dataset for UAV detection and segmentation, constructed via a point-guided weak supervision pipeline.
+We introduce Patch Intensity Convergence (PIC), a lightweight annotation method that converts trajectory points into bounding boxes, eliminating the need for manual labeling while preserving precise spatial localization.
+Building upon these annotations, we further generate segmentation masks using SAM2, enriching the dataset with multi-task labels.
+UAVDB consists of RGB frames from a fixed-camera multi-view video dataset, capturing UAVs across scales ranging from clearly visible objects to near single-pixel instances under diverse conditions.
+Quantitative results show that PIC combined with SAM2 outperforms existing annotation techniques in terms of IoU.
+Furthermore, we benchmark YOLO-based detectors on UAVDB, establishing baselines for future research.